JoeVirtual/KonFoo/docs/reading.rst

     bytearray(b"\x0f\x00KonFoo is \'Fun\'")

 .. note::
-    We use here a :ref:`file provider <file provider>` but you can write your own :ref:`provider <provider>` class to access any kind of *data source*.
+    We use here a :class:`FileProvider` but you can write your own :ref:`provider <provider>` class to access any kind of *data source*.